isaacwengler/goal-tracker/readme.md

 # Goal Tracker

-This project is a full stack todo web application made with Django and React to track goals, with user authentication.
+This full stack web-application helps users track their progress on reaching goals!

+Users authenticate to view their goals and create new ones.
 While building this, I learnd the Django REST framework, how to use authentication tokens, and imporved my React skills.

+## Technologies
+- React
+- JavaScript
+- Redux
+- Django
+- Python